epadam/Production-Time-Series-Prediction-System/README.md

     The meta data of the tfx pipeline is recorded with ML Metadata.
 After running the pipeline use the notebook to investigate the metadata

+    Using PV and PVC as local storage between components

 4. Developing CI/CD/CT for the model (github actions, Jenkins)

     CI with github actions: